IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Notice that returning a `Promise` from the function means we can return the service response asynchronously.

-Let's first create the action (name it `location_to_latlong`) using the following code (snippet 13b).
+Let's first create the action (name it `location_to_latlong`) using the following code.
 As said before, you can create it using the CLI or the OpenWhisk UI just the way you have learned it earlier:

 ```javascript
 var request = require("request");